NobodysNightmare/APM-Meter/ReadMe.md

 	-o <filename>
 			Log the APM to a file. e.g.: -o logfile.bin
 			Can be used to create graphs or get other statistics.
-			The output is binary and not human-readable, but you can convert it to a human- (and gnuplot-) readable format using convert.py Binary format is as follows:
+			The output is binary and not human-readable, but you can open it with APMVisualisation.
+			You can also convert it to a human- (and gnuplot-) readable format using convert.py Binary format is as follows:
 				12 Byte blocks that consist of
 					4 Byte long integer: total number of actions